Why choose this London tour ?

 The Houses of Parliament, known also as the Palace of Westminster is where the two Houses of the Parliament of the United Kingdom (the House of Lords and the House of Commons) conduct their sittings.
 They lie on the north bank of the River Thames in the London borough of the City of Westminster, close by other government buildings in Whitehall.
 The oldest part of the building is still in existence, Westminster Hall, which dates from 1097.The palace originally served as a royal residence, but no monarch has lived in it since the 16th century.
 Most of the present Houses of Parliament structure dates from the 19th century, when the Palace was rebuilt after it was almost entirely destroyed by a fire in 1834.
 The architects responsible for rebuilding the Palace was Sir Charles Barry and Augustus Welby Pugin, and the building is an example of the Gothic revival.

 Buckingham Palace is still the official residence of Britain’s monarchy, as it has been since Queen Victoria’s designation in 1837.
 Much of Buckingham Palace was constructed as early as 1703 for the Duke of Buckingham.
 Buckingham House (as it was then known) was purchased in 1762 by George III, who used it as a private residence.
 Over the following 75 years, the house was expanded to form three wings around a central courtyard.
 When Queen Victoria discovered Buckingham Palace lacked several ‘necessary’ rooms – such as a formal ballroom, a nursery, visitor’s bedrooms and others – major additions were undertaken, including adding an entire wing to form a quadrangle.
 The Marble Arch was moved to Hyde Park, where it still resides near Speaker’s Corner.
 With the re-facing using Portland stone in 1913, the palace received its last major change.
+Buckingham Palace is still actively used as both residence and offices, over 50,000 guests and invited diplomats visit per year who interact with over 400 individuals for whom this is ‘the office’.
+Nevertheless, several parts of Buckingham Palace are open to the public.

 The Queen’s Guard and Queen’s Life Guard (called King’s Guard and King’s Life Guard when the reigning monarch is male) are the names given to contingents of infantry and cavalry soldiers charged with guarding the official royal residences in the United Kingdom.
 The British Army has regiments of both Horse Guards and Foot Guards predating the English Restoration (1660), and since the reign of King Charles II these regiments have been responsible for guarding the Sovereign’s palaces.
 Despite tourist perceptions, the Guards are not purely ceremonial and are fully operational soldiers.